Bates Bobcats: Men's football

-The men's football team competes in the Division III New England Small College Athletic Conference (NESCAC).
+The men's football team competes in NCAA Division III as a member of the New England Small College Athletic Conference (NESCAC).
 The football team is led by head coach, Matt Coyne.

 The Bobcats played Toledo in the 1946 Glass Bowl, losing 21–12.

 Men's basketball

 Bates College's men's basketball team is led by head coach Jon Furbush, and in 2015 he led the team to the semi-finals of the NCAA Division III Basketball Championships.
 He is the youngest head coach in the history of the team and was named the 2014–15 Maine Coach of the Year by the Maine Men's Basketball Coaches and Writers Association.